Me Gusta (Anitta song)

 "Me Gusta" is a song by Brazilian singer Anitta featuring American rapper Cardi B and Puerto Rican rapper Myke Towers, from Anitta's fifth studio album Versions of Me.
 It was released as the lead single from the album through Warner Records on September 18, 2020.
-The song's music video was filmed in Salvador, Bahia and released the same day.
+The song's music video was filmed in Salvador, Bahia, and released the same day.
 A remix featuring American singer 24kGoldn was released on November 20, 2020.

 Background and release

 Anitta began shooting the music video for "Me Gusta" on February 13, 2020, in the Historic Center of Salvador—a city in which she had already recorded the music video for the song "Bola Rebola"—surrounded by journalists and the local population.
 She posted the behind-the-scenes footage on her Instagram profile.

-"Me Gusta" was originally set to be released in April 2020, however, on March 27, 2020, Anitta announced she had to postpone the release of the song amid the COVID-19 pandemic.
-Later on, on August 19, 2020, Anitta announced she would once again postpone the release of the song because of a "great opportunity" related to its release.
+"Me Gusta" was originally set to be released in April 2020; however, on March 27, 2020, Anitta announced she had to postpone the release of the song amid the COVID-19 pandemic.
+Later, on August 19, 2020, Anitta announced she would once again postpone the release of the song because of a "great opportunity" related to its release.
 She was originally scheduled to perform "Me Gusta" on the American TV show The Late Late Show with James Corden on August 20, 2020, but due to the delay of "Me Gusta", she chose to perform her 2020 song "Tócame".

 Anitta then confirmed "Me Gusta" would be released on September 18, 2020.
 A week before the song's release, Anitta made suspense on her social media and posted a photo in which she appeared along with Myke Towers and a silhouette of a then-unknown artist.
 The singer then clarified that the silhouette belonged to an artist that would be featured in "Me Gusta" along with Towers.
 Two days after teasing the secret collaboration, Anitta confirmed that Cardi B would be featured on the song.
 Anitta then revealed that she was thrilled to learn that the rapper agreed to participate in the song and that Cardi B was a last-minute addition.

 "Me Gusta" was then released worldwide on September 18, 2020, along with its music video.